 __webpack_require__ methods that point to module identifiers.
 Using the data in the manifest, the runtime will be able to find out where to retrieve the modules behind the identifiers.

 So now you have a little bit of insight about how webpack works behind the scenes.
 "But, how does this affect me?", you might ask.
-The simple answer is that most of the time it doesn't.
-The runtime will do its thing, utilizing the manifest, and everything will appear to just magically work once your application hits the browser.
-However, if you decide to improve your projects performance by utilizing browser caching, this process will all of a sudden become an important thing to understand.
+Most of the time, it doesn't.
+The runtime will do its thing, utilizing the manifest, and everything will appear to magically work once your application hits the browser.
+However, if you decide to improve the performance of your projects by utilizing browser caching, this process will all of a sudden become an important thing to understand.

-By using content hashes within your bundle file names, you can indicate to the browser when the contents of a file has changed thus invalidating the cache.
+By using content hashes within your bundle file names, you can indicate to the browser when the content of a file has changed, thus invalidating the cache.
 Once you start doing this though, you'll immediately notice some funny behavior.
-Certain hashes change even when their contents apparently does not.
-This is caused by the injection of the runtime and manifest which changes every build.
+Certain hashes change even when their content apparently does not.
+This is caused by the injection of the runtime and manifest, which changes every build.

-See the manifest section of our Managing Built Files guide to learn how to extract the manifest, and read the guides below to learn more about the intricacies of long term caching.
+See the manifest section of our Output management guide to learn how to extract the manifest, and read the guides below to learn more about the intricacies of long term caching.